-1. Utilize ‘Range Forecasting’
+1. Utilize Range Forecasting

 Range forecasting can be used to inform supply contracting terms and contingency plans.
-By establishing a range of uncertain yet potential outcomes, a company gets a better idea of how to respond when demand is on either the high or low end of the range.
-With a fleshed-out range forecast, companies can be confident that they will sell at least the low end of the range while being as prepared as possible to sell at the high end of the forecast range.
+By establishing a range of uncertain (yet potential) outcomes, a company gets a better idea of how to respond when demand is at either the high or low end of the range.
+With a fleshed-out range forecast, companies can be confident that they will sell at least the low end of the range while being prepared to sell at the high end of the forecast range.

 2. Establish Flexible Supplier Contracts

-Companies can use range forecasts to establish flexible contracts with their suppliers and manufacturers.
+Companies can use range forecasts to establish flexible contracts with suppliers and manufacturers.
 In addition to aiding process integration, flexible contracts spell out the range of acceptable supplier performance and grant a company the flexibility to ramp production up or down as demand fluctuates.
-Flexible contracting allows companies to specify to their suppliers the amount of time it should take for the supplier to ramp up production to meet demand.
+Flexible contracting allows companies to specify to their suppliers how long it should take for the supplier to ramp up production to meet demand.

 For example, a company can embed flexibility in its contract by specifying that its suppliers should be able to ramp up production by 50 percent within two weeks and by 100 percent within a month’s notice.
 Contracts with this level of specificity encourage the supplier to think in terms of multiple demand scenarios.

 3. Implement Strategic Multi-Sourcing

-Multi-sourcing is a strategy whereby an enterprise chooses to procure a certain component/material from multiple, different suppliers.
-Unlike single-sourced and sole-sourced scenarios which can be prone to bottlenecks and diminished flexibility in responding to demand fluctuations, companies involved in multi-sourcing can spread demand across numerous suppliers that collectively have higher capacity.
+Multi-sourcing is a strategy where an enterprise chooses to procure a component or material from multiple, unique suppliers.
+Conversely, single-source procurement (with only one supplier) is prone to added revenue risks, increased bottlenecks, and diminished flexibility in responding to demand fluctuations.
+Unlike single-source scenarios, companies that use multi-sourcing can spread demand across numerous suppliers that collectively have higher capacity.

 Let’s say Company X manufactures computer monitors at two different plants, one in Calgary and one in Thailand.
 While its Calgary plant is more flexible, speedier, and closer to the market, the Thai plant has lower manufacturing costs.
 Company X may assign its more predictable, high-volume manufacturing to the Thai plant while reserving the Calgary plant for the uncertain segment of the demand range.
-The Calgary plant could be used to satisfy temporary demand surges and be used during a particular product’s end-of-life, a time when demand begins to dry up and grow more uncertain.
+The Calgary plant could satisfy temporary demand surges and be used during a particular product’s end-of-life, when demand begins to dry up and grow more uncertain.